-In this video I will show you how to properly record audio to an external device and then easily sync it in Premiere Pro in a few very simple steps.
-I will also show you a simple way to record audio directly to your camera and avoid syncing all together.
+In this video, I will show you how to properly record audio to an external device and then easily sync it in Premiere Pro in a few very simple steps.
+I will also show you a simple way to record audio directly to your camera and avoid syncing altogether.

 I know this is a daunting task for some people, but this separates pro videos from mediocre videos.
 Don’t be afraid to tackle this task, it is SO much easier than you think!